 • Daniel H. Grady Prize

-Presented to the student who has graduated with the highest standing in their Law School class after completing the full course of study.
+Presented to the student who has graduated with the highest standing in their Law School class after completing the full course of study in the 2024 academic year.

 • Carl Gussin Memorial Prize